 This is the best way to build confidence in your team and feel as though your business is moving in the right direction.

-An article called “How Do Employees Truly Feel About Their Bosses?” was produced Inc about 6 months ago now and a study showed that only 85% of staff do not feel motivated at work due to not being respected or valued by their superiors.
+An article called “How Do Employees Truly Feel About Their Bosses?” draws on a study that shows that 85% of staff do not feel motivated at work due to not being respected or valued by their superiors.

 Gary Vaynerchuck has almost 800 employees at Vaynermedia and making every member of staff feel valued is a huge but very rewarding task.